dreprogtamu/CSCE642PokemonRedDDPG/windows-setup-guide.md

 7.3) If you didn't got any warnings or red text you're good to go and use it

+8) You will have to add your own legally obtained PokemonRed.gb ROM file to the root directory of the project

 If you had already a version of python installed, Python 3.11.6 might not work from the above command lines, you should use the below paths for the pip command and the python command

 "%localappdata%\Programs\Python\Python311\Scripts\pip.exe" install -r requirements.txt